DevExpress/devextreme-documentation/api-reference/10 UI Components/dxResizable/1 Configuration/keepAspectRatio.md

 ---
 ---
 ##### shortDescription
-Specifies whether to resize the UI component's content proportionally when you use corner handlers.
+Specifies whether to resize the UI component's content proportionally when you use corner handles.

 ---
 <!-- Description goes here -->